5ony/OBSWebSocketAHK/README.md

 }

 obsc := new MyOBSController("ws://192.168.1.100:4455/")

+; or, if you are using password:
+; obsc := new MyOBSController("ws://192.168.1.100:4455/", "YourPasswordHere")
 ```

-For testing purposes you might want to check whether the connection to OBS was successful.
-For this, watch the obs-websocket Settings window.
-After you start the AHK script, the Connected WebSocket Sessions list should show a new connection.

-This code above is so basic, it only connects to OBS Studio, and that is it.

 ## 🔄 Requests to OBS Studio

 Requests towards OBS Studio usually have a response as well.
-Responses need a separate class function with the name of the request + 'Response'.
+Responses need a separate class method with the name of the request + 'Response'.

-For example, checking OBS version is the following:
+For example, checking OBS version:

-`obsc.GetVersion()`

-However, this function does not return anything in itself.
-Let's define the response function before calling `GetVersion()`, by extending the OBSWebsocket class:

 ```
 class MyOBSController extends OBSWebSocket {

+	AfterIdentified() {
+		obsc.GetVersion()
+	}

 	GetVersionResponse(data) {
 		; 🧙 do your magic with data here ✨
 	}
 }

 obsc := new MyOBSController("ws://192.168.1.100:4455/")
-obsc.GetVersion()
 ```
+Note that:
+- `obsc.GetVersion()` (or any other method) cannot be called after creating a new OBSWebSocket instance, because the connection is still under negotiation.
+Connecting to OBS needs time, and when the connection is successful, `AfterIdentified()` method will be called (if it is defined).
+- `obsc.GetVersion()` does not return anything in itself, a callback has to be defined as `GetVersionResponse()`

 The received data contains the full response from OBS in AutoHotKey object format.
-For the data format, consult the [OBS websocket documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)
+For the data structure, consult the [OBS websocket documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)

 Every request is implemented with parameters.
 Object parameters handle AHK objects, but there is one exception; AHK's true and false values are only shorthands for 1 and 0 values.
 To circumvent this, true and false values should be handled as strings.
 To help this, you can use the Boolean() helper function (see example below).

-This library will convert every (and I mean EVERY) string "true" and "false" values to JavaScript's true and false values.
+This function will convert every (and I mean EVERY) outbound (towards OBS) string "true" and "false" values to JavaScript's true and false values.
 Note that because of this limitation, you cannot use "true" or "false" strings as text values when sending requests to OBS.

-For example muting the microphone:
+For example when muting the microphone:

 ```
 obsc.SetInputMute("Mic/Aux", true) ; this will throw error